Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 ![|x700](streets.jpg)

+# Accommodation

+Another 1.5h of checking hostels and asking for prices at Flying Pig Downtown, which was a short walk from train station, so great for depature, however I ended up opting for a different one.

-Another 1.5h of checking hostels and asking for prices in one, I've found myself an accomodation at Via Amsterdam around 7 pm.
+I've found myself an accomodation at Via Amsterdam around 7 pm.
 Truth be told, I was biased to go there from the begining as they offered [Bucket List](https://www.viahostels.com/bucket-list/), which was a map of the city with things to do.

 Sadly, I was a little bit overpacked and needed to repack before considering adding any more stuff so I passed on getting it.
 Nice souvenir but I didn't want it get destroyed like [chocolate](../day-2#chocoversum).

-Room I was in appeared to empty.
+Room I was in appeared to be empty.
 Sweet.
-Rested for a while, which was mostly composed of attempting to bring myself to a usable state and recharged my phone, and then I've set out to explore the evening city past 9 pm.
+Rested for a while, which was mostly composed of attempting to bring myself to a usable state, charged my phone, and then set out to explore the evening city past 9 pm.

+# Dinner

 Went to The Pastry for the dinner and treated myself to something called "Danish menu 1" with modified desert:
 - Pea soup